snowbrdking26/WDI-fundamentals/resources.md

-From stackoverflow link below, I used parts of the code to correct a few errors in my code lines 99-105 on main.js https://stackoverflow.com/questions/42601963/problems-with-a-class-assignment
+Lines 99-105 on main.js, from stackoverflow link below, I used parts of the code to correct a few errors in my code https://stackoverflow.com/questions/42601963/problems-with-a-class-assignment